2025 HELOC and Home Equity Loan Requirements

 Let’s break down everything you need to know about HELOCs and home equity loans, so you can decide which option fits your needs best.

-Ready to explore tailored loan options that meet your goals?
-Discover what’s possible with Rate’s HELOC solutions here.
+Are you ready to explore tailored loan options that meet your goals?
+Discover what’s possible with Rate’s HELOC solutions here

 Before you decide, it’s important to understand what each option brings to the table and how it could impact your financial plans.

 Many homeowners prefer HELOCs for ongoing expenses like home improvements because they offer flexibility during the draw period.
-Credit unions and banks both offer HELOCs, with interest rates that can vary based on credit history.
+Credit unions, banks and Rate offer HELOCs, with interest rates that can vary based on credit history

 Both options can be valuable, but the best choice depends on your needs and overall loan amount.